xcixor/weConnect/README.md

 [Uml](/designs/uml.png)

 # Deployment
+The app is hosted at heroku
-This app is hosted at github pages and you can access it via this [link](https://xcixor.github.io/weConnect/)
+The fronted is demonstrated at github pages and you can access it via this [link](https://xcixor.github.io/weConnect/)

 # Built with